Skip to Main Content

 GDPR

-General Data Protection Regulation (GDPR) is a regulation in EU law on data protection and privacy.
+General Data Protection Regulation (GDPR) is a regulation in British Law on information security and data protection.

 • NEVER give out personal information relating to a library user.